hashicorp/nomad/website/source/docs/job-specification/task.html.md

 ## `task` Examples

+The following examples only show the `task` stanzas.
+Remember that the `task` stanza is only valid in the placements listed above.

 ### Docker Container

 This example defines a task that starts a Docker container as a service.
 Docker